-- Assemblies are held during the week including times for the whole school to meet together as well as key stage assemblies. - Special gatherings are held in school to celebrate occasions such as Harvest Festival, Christmas and various charity events. - Themed days take place during the year to allow children to focus on key religious festivals or events - Representatives from various organisations and from the community are occasionally invited to share our assemblies.
+- Assemblies are held during the week including times for the whole school to meet together as well as key stage assemblies. - Special gatherings are held in school to celebrate occasions such as Harvest Festival, Christmas and various charity events. - Themed days take place during the year to allow children to focus on key religious festivals or events.
+These sometimes involve representatives from other organisations and from the community.